wh0cares1/wh0cares1.github.io/_posts/2023-05-01-pointer-from-memory-allocation-perspective.md

 tail->next = NULL;
 ```

-This is how it looks in memory :
+This is how linked list looks in memory :

 <img src="/images/Pasted image 20230512120538.png">